Dieter: Der Film: Plot

 Dieter was born on an East Frisian farm.
 Very early on, he develops a weakness for beautiful women and music.
 His father teaches him to always "put some money aside", as one never knows what one might need it for someday.

 As a teenager, Dieter plays in several bands and, thanks to that, is very popular with the girls.
 When he grows up, he begins working as a producer for a record company.
 His colleague Andy teaches him the equation for success: "Haste Geld, haste Autos, haste Frauen" (English: "If you have money, you have cars, and you have women").
 Dieter produces various artists without much success.

 Someday, Dieter meets singer Thomas and founds the band Modern Talking, which soon achieves worldwide success.
 But Thomas's wife Nora interferes more and more with the band's affairs and Modern Talking split up as a result.

 Dieter later gets to know Naddel, whom he falls in love with mostly because of her big but fake breasts, and they move together into a big house.
 However, Dieter then meets Verona and falls in love again.
 He breaks up with Naddel and marries Verona, but she seems to only be interested in his money.
 She divorces him and gets 300 trillion Deutsche Mark.

 Just as Dieter falls into desperation, Modern Talking makes their comeback and their success is bigger than the first time.
-However, as he wants the success and most of all the money all to himself, he goes to hell.
+However, as he wants success and most of all the money all to himself, he goes to hell.
 There, he is made to choose between three options to spend eternity: with Wolfgang Petry, as "Thomas Anders's guitarist", or in his studio.
 Relieved, he chooses his studio.
 However, once there, he meets Verona again.